-Almost all TikTok videos use sound.
-But including captions allows the video to be more accessible to all who view it and ultimately, can help you land on more “For You” pages.
+Almost all TikTok videos use sound, but including captions allows the video to be more accessible to viewers.
+With increased engagement, your video could land on more “For You” pages.

-This tutorial uses a free auto Subtitle Maker called Kapwing that is popular among TikTokers.
+Kapwing is a free online video editor that is popular among TikTokers.
 For example, racial justice advocate Kimberly Foster using Kapwing to add Closed Captions to TikToks and Instagram Reels.
 Creators can apply this technique for any vertical video.

 Follow these 3 steps to add captions directly into TikTok videos.